chan-tech5/codequest/README.md

 ## 🏆 Hackathon Note

-To accelerate development and focus on product quality, **CodeQuest** uses **Lovable Cloud** for backend infrastructure — including authentication, database, and edge functions.
+To accelerate development and focus on product quality, **CodeQuest** uses **Cloud** for backend infrastructure — including authentication, database, and edge functions.
 This approach enables **rapid prototyping** while maintaining **scalability and clean architecture**.

 ---